Medically reviewed by Drugs.com. Last updated on Jan 1, 2022.

 Inactive Ingredients.
-Polyethylene glycol, glycerine, gelatin, sodium ethyl hydroxybenzoate, sodium propyl hydroxybenzoate, ethyl vanillin, 4-methoxyacetophenone, titanium dioxide, brown ink.
+Polyethylene glycol, glycerin, gelatin, sodium ethyl hydroxybenzoate, sodium propyl hydroxybenzoate, ethyl vanillin, 4-methoxyacetophenone, titanium dioxide, red ink.

 Metopirone - Clinical Pharmacology